-Identify the techniques for performing scalp vein catheterization.
+Determine the techniques for performing scalp vein catheterization.

-Describe the indications for scalp vein catheterization.
+Identify the indications for scalp vein catheterization.

-Outline the complications of scalp vein catheterization.
+Screen for complications of scalp vein catheterization.

-Explain the importance of improving care coordination among the interprofessional team to enhance the delivery of care for patients requiring scalp vein catheterization.
+Strategize with the interprofessional team to enhance the delivery of care for patients requiring scalp vein catheterization.

 Anatomy and Physiology

-Scalp vein cannulation is indicated in young patients requiring administration of intravenous fluids or other medications, where peripheral intravenous access is not possible.
+Scalp vein cannulation is indicated in young patients requiring the administration of intravenous fluids or other medications, where peripheral intravenous access is not possible.

 There is a relative contraindication for scalp vein cannulation placement in an older infant as there is a risk of easy dislodgement.
-Cannulation of scalp vein in areas with superficial skin lesions or evidence of infection should be avoided.
+Cannulation of scalp veins in areas with superficial skin lesions or evidence of infection should be avoided.

 Elastic band tourniquet